 Where: 7201 E Green Lake Dr. N

-Well folks, there you have it.
-We hope that you get out there and watch the Perseid meteor shower do its thing this week.
-If you’d like to learn more you can click here.
+Well Seattle, there you have it.
+We hope that you get out there and watch the Perseid meteor shower do its thing this month.